STEPS Diversity Coordinator

 To learn more and apply, please visit the job posting.

 Available postdoctoral positions will be posted here as they become available.
 If you are interested in opportunities in STEPS, please contact us.

 Dr. Owen Duckworth in the Department of Crop and Soil Sciences seeking an exceptional postdoctoral associate to conduct NSF-funded independent research in the areas of geospatial modeling, nutrient biogeochemistry, and environmental/agricultural data analysis.
 The project will involve collection and curation of soil phosphorus data, developing models to predict soil P at high resolution across the US, and interfacing the models with other national P models to develop inventories to develop comprehensive P budgets.
 Opportunities exist to interact closely with a group of distinguished intramural and extramural collaborators working all aspects of phosphorus sustainability.
 The position is under the direction supervision of Dr. Owen Duckworth in the Department of Crop and Soil Sciences but will collaborate closely with Drs.
 Natalie Nelson and Dan Obenour from the Departments of Biological and Agricultural Engineering and Civil, Construction, and Environmental Engineering.
 It is funded through the newly established NSF Science and Technologies for Phosphorus Sustainability (STEPS) Center.
 Applicants should apply and be available to start as soon as possible.
 The position is supported through October 2024, with the possibility of renewal with satisfactory performance.
 A Ph.D. in Biological and Agricultural Engineering, Environmental Engineering, Soil Science, Hydrologic Science, Data Science, or a related discipline is required.

 Graduate Research Positions

-Available graduate positions are not limited to those posted below.
+Available graduate positions will be posted here as they become available.
 If you are interested in student opportunities in STEPS, please contact us.